 Richard was born and educated in Newcastle Upon Tyne, completing his degree in Analytical Chemistry whilst working for Northumbrian Water in the chemistry department.
 After seven years with Northumbrian Water, Richard was approached by a site investigation company to run their chemistry laboratory.
 Two years later, following the planned sale of the company Richard, set up his own Environmental Chemistry Laboratory: Derwentside Environmental Testing Services based in Consett.
 The company was established in 1999 and grew to be one of the UK’s leading environmental laboratories employing 130 staff and generating revenues in excess of £6m.

 The company was sold to the French Group Suez in 2016 allowing Richard to pursue new interests, including Gateshead Football Club and now National Print Solution Group.

-Richard brings a wealth of business experience and knowledge to the board of trustees at Willow Burn, where he is a member of the Finance, Income Generation and Communication Sub-Committee.
-Having only joined the board late last year Richard is still finding his feet in the hospice but enjoying every minute of it.
+Richard brings a wealth of business experience and knowledge to the board of trustees at Willow Burn, where he is a member of the Income Generation n Sub-Committee.

 Willow Burn is close to Richards’ heart given the vital support and services it offers to the local community, and having spent the last 20 years in Derwentside.